h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 ```

 The probability emitted is the probability of being a 'dog'.
-We use this probability to decide wether the observation is of type 'cat' or 'dog' depending on some threshold.
-This threshold was chosen such that the F1 score was maximized for the testing data (please see AUC and/or h2o.preformance() from R).
+We use this probability to decide whether the observation is of type 'cat' or 'dog' depending on some threshold.
+This threshold was chosen such that the F1 score was maximized for the testing data (please see AUC and/or h2o.performance() from R).

 The **_ClassifierBolt_** then looks like: